 I don’t believe that any backpack is worth $300 USD – no matter how nice it is.
 These expensive backpacks tend be large and have more bells and whistles, special padding, and material than you really need as a traveler.
 Anything between the $100 – 200 range will be perfect.

 The quality of this bag has made me an REI customer for life.
 I buy all my travel gear there – from daypacks to bug spray to tents to sleeping bags.
-Additionally, I love REI’s lifetime warranty and return policy.
+Additionally, I love REI’s one year warranty and return policy.
 I know if something goes wrong, I can take the gear back – even after I used it.
 That’s service.